jesuseusse/wordle-game/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+### `yarn`

+Install all dependencies, Plese use yarn instead npm

+### `yarn dev`

+Runs the app in the development mode.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `yarn build`

+Builds the app for production to the `dist` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!